leongjwm/yolov3/README.md

 You now have the necessary packages needed to use the repository.

-## Detecting Vessels and Kayaks in an Image or Video
+## Detecting Vessels and Kayaks in an Image or Video (using a Virtual Environment)
 **Before using the repository, ensure that you have:**

 **1. Activated your virtual environment**